 Production ceased when MXR went bankrupt in 1984.
 Jim Dunlop bought MXR in mid-late 80's, resuming production and adding extra features as LED and external power supply jack.

-The old releases by MXR included the so called Script and Block Logo models.
+The old releases by MXR included the so-called Script and Block Logo models.
 Dunlop nowadays offers few variants: Handwired 1974 Vintage model, Custom Shop Script, MXR M-101 Phase 90 and EVH Eddie Van Halen signature model.
-This study is focused in the first Script Logo model which is considered to perform the best.
+This study is focused on the first Script Logo model which is considered to perform the best.

 Table of Contents.

 5.1 MXR Phase 90 Shifting Unit.

 5.2 FET as Variable Resistor / 2N5952 Matching for Phase 90.